jmg2015/sleeper_fantasy/README.md

 Sleeper NFL Fantasy Data ET(L) and Analysis
 ================

-# sleeper\_fantasy
+Nick Criswell

-Gather and analyze data from the Sleeper NFL Fantasy Football API
+This project will use `R` to gather data from the the [Sleeper NFL Fantasy service](https://sleeper.app/) through their [API](https://docs.sleeper.app).
+Data will be further analyzed with weekly (maybe) reports published.